 Assets and liabilities denominated in foreign currencies are translated into the functional currency at the exchange rates prevailing at the consolidated balance sheet date with any transaction gains and losses that arise from exchange rate fluctuations on transactions denominated in a currency other than the functional currency included in the consolidated results of operations as incurred.
-Effective fiscal year 2021, the parent company determined that these intercompany loans will not be repaid in the foreseeable future and thus, per ASC 830-20-35-3, gains and losses from measuring the intercompany balances are recorded within cumulative translation adjustment, a component of accumulated other comprehensive income (loss).
+Effective fiscal year 2021, the parent company determined that the intercompany loans will not be repaid in the foreseeable future and thus, per ASC 830-20-35-3, gains and losses from measuring the intercompany balances are recorded within cumulative translation adjustment, a component of accumulated other comprehensive income (loss).
 Prior to July 1, 2020, the Company recorded the foreign currency transaction gains and losses from measuring the intercompany balances as a component of other income (expenses) titled foreign currency transaction gain (loss).
-For the year ended June 30, 2021 and 2020, the Company recognized an exchange gain (loss) of approximately \$1,005,000 and (\$133,000), on intercompany loans made by the parent to the subsidiary which have not been repaid as of June 30, 2021.
+For the year ended June 30, 2022 and 2021, the Company recognized an exchange gain (loss) of approximately \$1,289,000 and \$1,005,000, on intercompany loans made by the parent to the subsidiary which have not been repaid as of June 30, 2022.

-As of June 30, 2021 and 2020, the exchange rates used to translate amounts in Australian dollars into USD for the purposes of preparing the consolidated financial statements were as follows:
+As of June 30, 2022 and 2021, the exchange rates used to translate amounts in Australian dollars into USD for the purposes of preparing the consolidated financial statements were as follows: